holozeros/minimal-linux-desktop/Add ABS in chroot environment.md

     lsblk

-If you have already build the basic chroot environment and it's partition mount to /mnt/lfs, isuue as follows:
+If you already built the basic chroot environment and it's partition mount to /mnt/lfs, isuue as follows:
 ```
 export LFS=/mnt/lfs
 mount -v --bind /dev $LFS/dev